State Board of Administration of Florida: Florida PRIME

-The objective of Florida PRIME is to provide eligible participants a cost-effective investment vehicle for their surplus funds.
-Its investment strategy emphasizes, in order of importance, preservation of capital (safety), liquidity, and competitive yield.
+Florida PRIME's objective is to provide eligible participants with a cost-effective investment vehicle for their surplus funds.
+Its investment strategy emphasizes, in order of importance, the preservation of capital, liquidity, and competitive yield.

 In response to the economic turmoil in the markets, the SBA changed its guidelines to ensure that Florida PRIME offers daily liquidity, making it possible for investors to convert 100% of any balance into cash.
 Legislative and policy changes require Florida PRIME to make conservative investments, purchasing short-term assets that have received independent high ratings.

 Florida Hurricane Catastrophe Fund

 The Florida Hurricane Catastrophe Fund (FHCF) was created in 1993 in response to the Florida property insurance crisis resulting from Hurricane Andrew.
-The purpose for this state tax-exempt trust fund was to encourage additional insurance capacity in the state by providing a stable and ongoing source of reimbursement to insurers for a portion of their catastrophic hurricane losses.
+This state tax-exempt trust fund was to encourage additional insurance capacity in the state by providing a stable and ongoing source of reimbursement to insurers for a portion of their catastrophic hurricane losses.
 The FHCF is financed by reimbursement premiums charged to participating insurers, investment earnings, and emergency assessments on property and casualty insurers.

 The Florida Hurricane Catastrophe Fund finished the year in its healthiest financial position since its creation in 1993.
-According to the collective assets of the Florida Hurricane Catastrophe Fund, it is the second largest mandate of the SBA.
+According to the collective assets of the Florida Hurricane Catastrophe Fund, it is the second-largest mandate of the SBA.
 Changes made by the Florida Legislature continue to improve the program's ability to meet its potential needs by reducing optional program coverage and gradually increasing its pricing to better reflect future claims.